ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 You can see a real example of `while` loop usage in the function `netmap_fl_refill()` that starts at line 858 of `sys/net/iflib.c` file.

-This time, I’ve decided to show you the complete source code for this FreeBSD kernel function because it offers an excellent opportunity to see several concepts from this chapter working together in a real-world context.
+This time, I've decided to show you the complete source code for this FreeBSD kernel function because it offers an excellent opportunity to see several concepts from this chapter working together in a real-world context.

-To make it easier to follow, I’ve added explanatory comments at key points so you can connect the theory to the actual implementation.
-Don’t worry if you don’t fully understand every detail right now; this is normal when first looking at kernel code.
+To make it easier to follow, I've added explanatory comments at key points so you can connect the theory to the actual implementation.
+Don't worry if you don't fully understand every detail right now; this is normal when first looking at kernel code.

-For our discussion, pay special attention to the while loop that begins at line 915, as it’s the part we will explore in depth.
+For our discussion, pay special attention to the while loop that begins at line 915, as it's the part we will explore in depth.
 Look for `while (n > 0) {` in the code below:

 ```c
 	/*